Noor-Wahdain/git-course/README.md

 # git-course
-atest repository I created to learn more about git
+a test repository I created to learn more about git

+## Instructions
+1- instruction one
+2- instruction two